b0baille/devops-test/README.md

 ## Instructions

 In this repository, you'll find a simple Rails project with one model.
+Your goal is to set up the web server using requirements below.
+The web server should be reachable from a public IP address.

 ### Technical stack